AaronCarton/FigmaPlugin/README.md

 Propertize was conceived with the reason of replacing complex and cluttered data tables on the wiki with a Figma plugin directly applicable to designs.
 This allows the client to easily evaluate the data model alongside the design and facilitate discussion.

+# Getting Started

+To start you need to download the folder from: [link will come here]()

+To import the plugin, follow these steps:

+1. Go to Figma and select this in the top navigation bar: [Figma header](./Images/header_figma.png)
+2. Go to plugins, change Recents to Development and click on: + New [Plugins field](./Images/plugins.png)
+3. Once clicked on the button, you click on: Import plugin from manifest, navigate to the folder where you saved the plugin eariler.
+Then in the folder, select the manifest.json file and the plugin is now imported and you can start it.